phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Resultset_Simple.rst

 public *boolean*  **offsetExists** (*int* $index) inherited from Phalcon\\Mvc\\Model\\Resultset

-Checks whether the offset exists in the resultset
+Checks whether offset exists in the resultset

 public :doc:`Phalcon\\Mvc\\ModelInterface <Phalcon_Mvc_ModelInterface>`  **offsetGet** (*int* $index) inherited from Phalcon\\Mvc\\Model\\Resultset

-Gets the row at a specific position of the resultset
+Gets row in a specific position of the resultset

 public  **offsetSet** (*int* $index, :doc:`Phalcon\\Mvc\\ModelInterface <Phalcon_Mvc_ModelInterface>` $value) inherited from Phalcon\\Mvc\\Model\\Resultset

-Resulsets cannot be changed.
+Resultsets cannot be changed.
 It has only been implemented to meet the definition of the ArrayAccess interface

 public  **offsetUnset** (*int* $offset) inherited from Phalcon\\Mvc\\Model\\Resultset

-Resulsets cannot be changed.
+Resultsets cannot be changed.
 It has only been implemented to meet the definition of the ArrayAccess interface